 -

-4 Valves
+4 valves

 How is heart valve disease treated at Miami Cardiac & Vascular Institute?

-When treating heart valve disease, our team focuses on using minimally invasive treatments whenever possible.
+When treating heart valve disease, our team focuses on minimally invasive treatments whenever possible.
 These therapies have proven to be effective and require less recovery time.

 Treatments may include: